-Debbie Hunt, RPA, and Coltin Bottoms, Level II Appraiser, were responsible for on-site inspections of improved real properties as assigned in the reappraisal plan.
+Debbie Hunt, RPA, and Coltin Bottoms (Until May 2024), Level III Appraiser, were responsible for onsite inspections of improved real properties as assigned in the reappraisal plan.
 They also conducted informal hearings with property owners who were responding to appraisal notices.
-Additionally, they will be preparing and presenting evidence before the Appraisal Review Board during the 2023 protest season.
+Additionally, they will be preparing and presenting evidence before the Appraisal Review Board during the 2024 protest season.

-Tina Gilley-Lee, Level I Appraiser, was responsible for the appraisal of all business personal property located in the district.
+Tina Gilley-Lee, Leve II Appraiser, was responsible for the appraisal of all business personal property located in the district.
 Titled as the Business Personal Property Appraiser, her duties included on-site inspections and review of all rendition reports filed with the district by owners of personal property used for the production of income.

-Joe Barrow, Trent Neely, and Lettie Hightower, in their roles as appraiser's assistants, went with and assisted the appraisers in the performance of on-site property inspections and performed data entry in the CAMA system.
+Joe Barrow, Trent Neely (re-assigned as Level I Appraiser May 2024), Lettie Hightower, Erin Simpson, and Jazmin Espinoza in their roles as appraiser's assistants, went with and assisted the appraisers in the performance of on-site property inspections and performed data entry in the CAMA system.
 They also help preview upcoming properties scheduled for inspection via Oblique and Ortho imagery.